Operator Training & Licensing Procedures

 Georgia Southern UAS Operator License

 All UAS operators and observers operating on behalf of Georgia Southern University, must obtain a Georgia Southern UAS Operator License.
 License holders must be employed by Georgia Southern University (ONLY available to Georgia Southern faculty, staff, and student employees.
-Student employees can not begin the licensing process without a licensed faculty adviser) and have a current state of Georgia driver’s license (or other documentation as approved by the Georgia Southern UAS Committee).
+Student employees can not begin the licensing process without a licensed faculty adviser and a current state of Georgia driver’s license (or other documentation as approved by the Georgia Southern UAS Committee).

 To obtain a license, you must complete the following steps (steps MUST be completed in order):